eigr/spawn-python-sdk/README.md

 * **Unnamed Actors**: Unlike named actors, unnamed actors are only created when they are named at runtime, that is, during program execution.
 Otherwise they behave like named actors.

 * **Pooled Actors**: Pooled Actors, as the name suggests, are a collection of actors that are grouped under the same name assigned to them at compile time.
 Pooled actors are generally used when higher performance is needed and are also recommended for handling serverless loads.

+Another important feature of Spawn Actors is that the lifecycle of each Actor is managed by the platform itself.
+This means that an Actor will exist when it is invoked and that it will be deactivated after an idle time in its execution.
+This pattern is known as [Virtual Actors](#virtual-actors) but Spawn's implementation differs from some other known frameworks like [Orleans](https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/) or [Dapr](https://docs.dapr.io/developing-applications/building-blocks/actors/actors-overview/) by defining a specific behavior depending on the type of Actor (named, unnamed, pooled, and etc...).

+For example, named actors are instantiated the first time as soon as the host application registers them with the Spawn proxy.
+Whereas unnamed and pooled actors are instantiated the first time only when they receive their first invocation call.

 ### Broadcast